 On your iPhone, swipe up from the bottom edge of the screen to reveal the Control Center and tap on "Screen Mirroring".

-On your iPad, swipe down from the upper right corner and follow the same steps as above.
+On your iPad, swipe down from the upper right corner to reveal the Control Center, then click on Screen Mirroring and follow the same steps as above.

 A few caveats.
 One time when I did this it took a while (like 30 seconds) for the Roku to show up.
-Be patient.
+Be patient the first time.

 Also, when you first start out, the reaction time might be really laggy.
 It might take seven or eight seconds for a change on your iOS screen to register on the Roku.
 This should improve and the latency should be under a second after a minute or so.

 If Airplay is still not working, or the icon isn't showing up, make sure your devices are on the same Wi-Fi network.